What is favoritism in the workplace: Definition and top strategies to eliminate it

 It's a phenomenon that transcends industries and organizational hierarchies, leaving a trail of discontent and disillusionment in its wake.

-As we delve into the intricacies of favoritism, we uncover its far-reaching consequences – from eroding employee morale and fostering a toxic work environment to hindering career growth and perpetuating inequality.
+As we delve into the intricacies of favoritism at work, we uncover its far-reaching consequences – from eroding employee morale and fostering a toxic work environment to hindering career growth and perpetuating inequality.

-The allure of playing favorites can be enticing for those in positions of power, whether it's a manager subtly promoting a protege or a leader showing undue favor to a select few.
+The allure of playing favorites can be enticing for those in positions of power, whether it's a manager subtly promoting a protege or a leader showing undue favor to one employee, a team member or a select few.
 Such actions not only undermine the principles of fairness and equality but also jeopardize the very fabric of a cohesive and thriving workplace.

 In this blog, we aim to shed light on the various manifestations of workplace favoritism, the factors that fuel its existence, and the profound impact it has on individuals and organizational dynamics.